• Skip to primary navigation

 • Herbed Bread Dipping Oil

-Marinated Feta is a crowd-pleaser, and so easy to make, that it is certain to become one of your most popular appetisers.
+Marinated Feta is a crowd-pleasing recipe, and so easy to make.
+It is certain to become one of your most popular appetisers.
 Serve with your favourite bread or toasts.
-After you have eaten all the cheese, if there is any oil leftover, use it for pasta, a salad or as a dip for crusty bread.
+After you have eaten all the cheese, if there is any oil left over, use it for pasta, a salad or as a dip for crusty bread.
 Enjoy!

 Alex xx